Strengthen Parliamentary Education and Outreach Centres for Citizen Participation for prevention of electoral violence

 How to communicate about these activities?

-• Consider orientation session for new MPs to familiarize them with the role of the parliamentary education centre and their potential role in it.
-Facilitate outreach/awareness raising by MPs around the centre including through the development of a social media package/materials.
+• Consider orientation sessions for new MPs to familiarize them with the role of the parliamentary education centre and their potential role in it.
+Facilitate outreach/awareness-raising by MPs around the centre including through the development of a social media package/materials.

 7.